arangodb/kube-arangodb/docs/README.md

 - Use an [ArangoBackup](backup-resource.md) and [ArangoBackupPolicy](backuppolicy-resource.md) resources to create ArangoDB backups.
 - Use an [ArangoLocalStorage resource](storage-resource.md) to provide local `PersistentVolumes` for optimal I/O performance.
 - Use an [ArangoDeploymentReplication resource](deployment-replication-resource-reference.md) to configure ArangoDB Datacenter-to-Datacenter Replication.
+- Use an [ArangoMLExtension resource](mlextension-resource.md) to configure [ArangoML](https://github.com/arangoml) for your deployment.

 Continue with [Using the ArangoDB Kubernetes Operator](using-the-operator.md) to learn how to install the ArangoDB Kubernetes operator and create